Summary:

 - Check your braking system for any corrosion due to salt.
 You can use a sponge and a solution made from warm water and a little dish soap.

-- Use the same solution to clean the brake discs and pads from salt and road grime.
-Use a toothbrush to get into hard-to-reach areas.
+- Use the same solution to clean brake discs and pads.

 - Test your brakes for even stopping power on both wheels.